sims1253/sims1253.github.io/page/index.md

 ---
 layout: post
-title: page
+title: Foo
+order: 3
 ---
 {% newthought 'In this first iteration'%} of the *Tufte-Jekyll* theme, a post and a page have exactly the same layout.
 That means that all the typographic and structural details are identical between the two.

 ## Pages and Posts

 Jekyll provides for both pages and posts in its default configuration.
 I have left this as-is.

 ### Posts